BioGUIwslLab/bashrc_modifier/README.md

 # bashrc_modifiers
-Open the .bashrc file on Windows's Sublime Text with 1 click
+Open the wsl .bashrc file on Windows's Sublime Text with 1 click